 All About Growing Narcissus Daffodils

-Narcissus is a genus of spring blooming flower bulbs that are of the amaryllis family.
-All daffodils, paperwhites and jonquils are narcissus bulbs.
-Narcissus typically produce a single, bare stem with a flower of six petals surrounding a cup or trumpet shaped corona.
-Often all yellow or all white, there are many that are bicolor, with orange and a peachy pink as the accenting color.
-Some narcissus produce multiple flowering stems per bulb, and still others produce flower clusters on several stems.
-Some produce fully double flower forms, and others have split coronas and intriguing forms.
-Some narcissus are very fragrant with sweet, floral notes, or sometimes a heavy musk.
+Narcissus is a genus of spring-blooming bulbs in the Amaryllis family, including Daffodils, Paperwhites, and Jonquils.
+They typically yield a single, bare stem with six-petaled flowers surrounding a cup or trumpet-shaped corona.
+While most varieties are yellow or white, some are bicolor, with orange or peachy pink accents.
+Some Narcissus species produce multiple stems per bulb, and still, others offer dramatic flower clusters on several stems.
+Similarly, their forms and fragrances vary, as some types exhibit a fully double form, others have split coronas, and some arrive with sweet, floral notes or even a heavy musk.

-Although there are many narcissus varieties that thrive in every climate in North America, generally, gardeners think of daffodils as the cold hardy bulbs for zones 3-8.
-When they refer to jonquils, they usually mean smaller varieties with several blooming stems.
-Paperwhites is a term usually used for the fragrant, white flowering narcissus typically forced indoors over the holidays, typified by flowering clusters on several blooming stems per bulb and a heavy, musky scent.
-Regardless of whether you call them daffodils, jonquils or paperwhites - all are narcissus bulbs.
-Both "daffs" and "daffodillies" are slang terms for daffodils.
+While there are countless varieties of Narcissus that thrive in nearly every climate, gardeners generally think of them as cold-hardy bulbs designed specifically for zones 3 to 8.
+When referring to Jonquils, they usually mean smaller types with several blooming stems.
+Paperwhite is a term used to describe the fragrant, white-flowering Narcissus that are often forced indoors for holiday decor.
+These snowy charmers are characterized by flowering clusters on several blooming stems per bulb and a heavy, musky scent.

 How to Plant & Grow Narcissus Daffodil Bulbs

-Daffodils should be planted in the cooling soils of fall.
-In some climates, that begins in early September, and in very warm areas it is in late November.
-While you can hang onto your daffodil bulbs for a few weeks, or even a couple of months prior to planting them, I do not recommend it.
-Do not refrigerate your bulbs, but store them in a cool, dark, dry place with good air circulation until it is time to plant them.
-Ask the company you order the bulbs from to delay the ship date until it is closer to the time you intend to plant.
-That way, the responsibility for storing them properly is on us! :)
+- When to Plant Narcissus Daffodil Bulbs: Daffodils should be planted in the cooling soils of fall, which in some climates starts in early September, and in warmer areas, in late November.
+While you can hold onto your bulbs for a few weeks or even a couple of months before planting them, we recommend planting them shortly after arrival.
+Avoid refrigerating your bulbs, but store them in a cool, dark, dry place with good air circulation until it's time to plant.

-In general, daffodils prefer full sun.
-However, because many trees that cast shade are bare in later winter and early spring, many garden spots that are normally in shade most of the year can be ideal for planting your daffodil bulbs.
-And unlike most "full sun" plants, daffodils will thrive even when the lighting is much less than ideal.
+- Sun Exposure for Narcissus Daffodils: Generally speaking, Daffodils prefer full sun.
+However, because many trees that cast shade are bare in later winter and early spring, those spots in the shade most of the year can be ideal for planting your bulbs.
+Oh, and unlike many "full sun" plants, Daffodils thrive even when the lighting is less than stellar.

-When you have planted your daffodils, water them in well.
-Water weekly until the rains come, and continue to supplement their moisture levels until three weeks after they have finished blooming.
-At this time, allow the soil to dry, unless you have other plants layered with the daffodil bulbs.
+- Watering Daffodils: After planting your Daffodils, water thoroughly to settle the soil around the bulbs.
+Continue to water every week until rain arrives, and then supplement their moisture levels until three weeks after they finish blooming.
+During this time, allow the soil to dry unless you have other plants layered with the Daffodils.

 Do Pink Daffodils Exist?